 Brical' adding machine in case with two bone styluses.
 Patented by H and M Dickinson, the 'Brical' was Britain's answer to the French circular 'Tronset' instrument and is a modification of it.
 It was designed to add sums of money from 1/2d to £500.

 A single surface model made by Alan Bennett in Bedford, 1995.
-It consists of a Klein bottle cut to form two interlinked three-twist Mobius strips.
-A Klein bottle is a surface which has no edges, no outside or inside and cannot be properly constructed
+It is a Klein bottle which has been cut to form two single-twist Mobius strips.
+A Klein bottle is a surface which has no edges, no outside or inside and cannot be properly constructed in t

 Napier's bones, cylindrical arrangement in wooden box with ten figured rollers; inside lid inscribed "This box was the identical property of the author of ye Logs, Napier 1824" from the library of the Lord Napier and Ettrick.
 This type of Napier's b